·Agentic Arena

 If you use Ethereum, your wallet is controlled by a single private key.
 That key signs every transaction, on every chain, for every asset you own.
 If it's compromised or lost, everything is gone.

 There's no way to scope what a key can do.
 You can't give one key permission to spend 1 ETH per day and another key unlimited access.
 You can't add a backup key that only activates if the primary is lost.
-Every key is all-or-nothing.
+Every key is all or nothing.

 If you want: